Kotlin/kotlin-frontend-plugin/README.md

 ### Configure Gradle project

-Fist of all you have to apply plugin `org.jetbrains.kotlin.frontend` and setup Kotlin:
+First of all you have to apply plugin `org.jetbrains.kotlin.frontend` and setup Kotlin:

 ```gradle
 buildscript {